Ernest Goh

 REACH:

-Ernest Goh founded Ayer Ayer – an ecologically-engaged initiative that reaches out to communities through visual and participatory artworks to further environmental protection and awareness.
+Goh is the founder of Ayer Ayer, an ecologically-engaged initiative that employs visual, participatory, and community-based methodologies.
 He is also the co-founder of Ubah Rumah, an artist residency and research outpost on Nikoi Island, Indonesia.
-Ayer Ayer’s focus on ocean plastic in the regional waterways of South-East Asia has led to the creation of public art, digital gamification and social intervention projects.
+Ayer Ayer’s sustained focus on ocean plastic circulating within Southeast Asia’s regional waterways has generated a body of work encompassing public art installations, digital gamification, and social intervention projects that bridge artistic practice, environmental research, and public participation.

-The artist also created The Animal Book Co., a photography-based project that explores unique natural histories.
-Ernest’s animal portraits have been published in The Fish Book (2011), COCKS (2013, republished as Chickens in the US in 2015), and The Gift Book (2014).
-Ernest’s work has been commissioned by and installed at the Lee Kong Chian Natural History Museum, Singapore, collected by the Multimedia Art Museum, Moscow, and also resides in public and private collections.
+Goh is additionally the initiator of The Animal Book Co., a long-term, photography-led project that investigates natural histories through animal portraiture.
+Publications arising from this project include The Fish Book (2011), COCKS (2013; republished as Chickens in the United States in 2015), and The Gift Book (2014).
+His works have been commissioned by and presented at the Lee Kong Chian Natural History Museum, Singapore, collected by the Multimedia Art Museum, Moscow, and are held in public and private collections internationally.

-Formerly a photojournalist, Ernest has documented South-East Asia extensively including the Burmese refugee crisis on the Thai-Burmese border and the aftermath and recovery of the 2004 Tsunami in Aceh, Indonesia.
-He has photographed for Time Magazine Asia, Newsweek, Der Spiegel, Monocle and the Smithsonian.
+Prior to his art practice, Goh worked as a photojournalist, documenting social and environmental conditions across Southeast Asia.
+His reportage includes coverage of the Burmese refugee crisis along the Thai–Burmese border and the aftermath of the 2004 Indian Ocean tsunami in Aceh, Indonesia.
+His photographic work has appeared in TIME Magazine Asia, Newsweek, Der Spiegel, Monocle, and the Smithsonian.

-Ernest is an awardee of the Ministry of Sustainability and the Environment (Singapore) SG Eco Fund, and the National Environment Agency EcoFriend Award (2024).
-He also received the Discernment Award at the Icon de Martell Cordon Bleu Awards, Singapore (2012), the Sony World Photography Award (2013), the Incentivising Innovation Fund by the Institute of Contemporary Arts London, the Nesta UK for its Cultural Leadership Program (2009) and the Philips Design Award (1999).
-Ernest studied the creative and culture industries and received an MA from Goldsmith College UK (2009).
+Goh has received numerous awards and recognitions, including the National Environment Agency EcoFriend Award (2024).
+Additional accolades include the Discernment Award at the Icon de Martell Cordon Bleu Awards, Singapore (2012), the Sony World Photography Award (2013), the Incentivising Innovation Fund from the Institute of Contemporary Arts London and Nesta UK’s Cultural Leadership Programme (2009), and the Philips Design Award (1999).
+He holds an MA ICCE from Goldsmiths, University of London.